alexbevi/alexbevi.github.com/source/_posts/2016-02-10-recovering-a-wiredtiger-collection-from-a-corrupt-mongodb-installation.markdown

 That `"uri" : "statistics:table:collection-7895--1435676552983097781"` entry looked promising.

-I started hunting for a way to extract the data from this file without having to "mount" the file in another MongoDb installation, as I assumed this was not possible.
+I started hunting for a way to extract the data from this file without having to "mount" the file in another MongoDB installation, as I assumed this was not possible.
 I stumbled across a command line utility for WiredTiger that [happened to have a 'salvage' command](http://source.wiredtiger.com/2.7.0/command_line.html#util_salvage).

 **Salvaging the WiredTiger collection**